Link an Account

 Internal Checks by Weavr

-A name verification check will be automatically triggered by the Weavr platform and, when necessary, flagged for review by the Weavr Compliance team.
+A name verification check is automatically triggered by the Weavr platform and, when necessary, flagged for review by the Weavr Compliance team.
 This ensures that the name of the Linked Account holder matches the Identity registered with Weavr.
 The internal checks are required as another layer in the verification process to verify that the Linked Account belongs to the same person or business entity as the Managed Account.
 The state of the linked account is set to PENDING_VERIFICATION until checks are completed.

 Retrieve account information